ARCHER2-HPC/archer2-docs/user-guide/data.rst

 .. note::

-  If oyu have any questions on data management and transfer please do not hesitate to contact the ARCHER2 service desk at support@archer2.ac.uk.
+  If you have any questions on data management and transfer please do not hesitate to contact the ARCHER2 service desk at support@archer2.ac.uk.

 Useful resources and links